aloui-mathias/ecoTeka-deepforest-demo/README.md

 out skel qt;
 ```

-If you multiple features (with the above request multiple parks), the script will run on each feature with one .tiff and one .png per feature.
+If you multiple features (with the above request multiple parks), the script will run on each feature with two .tiff (image and image-prediction) per feature.

 ## Example